 Light fixtures soften and spread the light from light bulbs to illuminate the entire room, but they are also magnets for dust, bugs, cobwebs, and dirt.
 Dirty light fixtures can also lessen the amount of light a room receives while using the same amount of energy and lower the lifespan of light bulbs.

 Dangers of Cleaning Light Fixtures

+Light fixtures should be thoroughly dusted weekly.
 This can be done with the light fixtures still in place.
-Use a long handled dusting tool to reach and dust ceiling fixtures, chandelier pieces, and even recessed lighting.
+Use a long-handled dusting tool to reach and dust ceiling fixtures, chandelier pieces, and even recessed lighting.
 If this is done weekly, the deep cleaning portion of cleaning light fixtures should only need to be done twice a year.

 Glass Ceiling Fixtures

 Unscrew the light fixtures from the ceiling, lamp, or base.
 The first step will be to dump the dust, bugs, and any other dirt out of the light fixture into the trash.
 Next, dust the inside and outside with a microfiber cloth or another duster.
 Sometimes this is all that is needed.
 But twice a year, at least, the fixtures will need to be washed.
 A sink with warm water and a few drops of mild dish soap is all that is usually needed to clean glass light fixtures.
 Allow them to soak for a few minutes before wiping them down and rinsing.
 Use a dry towel to wipe them completely dry, especially the inside.
 Now they are ready to replace.
 Never put glass light fixtures in the dishwasher.
 You run the risk of breaking them.
 Glass cleaner can also be used to spot clean glass light fixtures.